jamy54/jamy54.github.io/README.md

-# Downloaded and Modified from the following Template
+# Modified from the following HTML Template

 Template Name: Lumia